gardellimarius/tmdb/README.md

 # Movie App

-This app is made using react-hooks and react-router-dom.
+This app is made using react-hooks, react-router-dom, react-responsive-carousel and react-responsive .

 # Run to app